evkx/evkx.github.io/content/models/cadillac/lyriq/LYRIQ_AWD/_index.md

 ## User interface and control

 The Cadillac LYRIQ AWD has a single screen for the driver.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) that serves as the primary display for both vehicle information and infotainment functions.

 Key screen details:

 - The touch screen behind the steering wheel accross the the center of the dash is 33.0 inches large

-The model does not have a head-up display.
+The model does not include a head-up display.

 {{< sitefiguresized thumb="models/cadillac/lyriq/lyriq_awd/screens_1_st.jpg" title="Cadillac LYRIQ AWD" width="3000" height="2000"  >}}